 There are a few more features these newer watches have but the majority of it is the same.
 I don’t use too many of them but there’s really an app or function for everything.

 Other than the golf app, the main thing I’d use is navigation GPS.

-I spend a lot of time in the outdoors so being able to see where I’m at, where I’ve already been, and where I’m going is super useful.
-You can use it for when you’re driving, biking, hiking, or whatever else you’re doing.
+I spend a lot of time outdoors so being able to see where I’m at, where I’ve already been, and where I’m going is super useful.
+You can use it when you’re driving, biking, hiking, or whatever else you’re doing.